back

 Fortunately, there are strategies you can use to make your credit card rewards work harder for you to get as many benefits out of your rewards card as possible without spending money that you don’t need to.

-Here are a few ways that you can better take advantage of your rewards credit cards worth, so you get significantly more bang for your buck:
+Here are a few ways that you can better take advantage of your rewards credit cards worth so you get significantly more bang for your buck:

 You Were Already Planning a Large Purchase

 Wait to apply for a rewards credit card until you have a substantial purchase to make.
-If you’ve been saving money to cover the costs of this big deal buy, then you can use a brand new reward card to make the purchase and pay off the card balance immediately afterward.
+If you’ve been saving money to cover the costs of this big purchase, then you can use a brand new reward card to make the purchase and pay off the card balance immediately afterward.
 This allows you to get all the points you can without paying interest.

 Only applying for rewards credit cards when you already have money set aside for a specific thing prevents you from making purchases you don’t need simply to earn enough points to make the card worth it.